What is a District Heating System?

 Will the source of heat be regarded as ‘Green’?

-The heat from an EfW plant is regarded as ‘renewable’ on the basis that it is treating / recovering the energy, from waste which is classed as ‘residual’ – and cannot be recycled due to Technical, Environmental, Economic or Practical reasons – TEEP.
+The heat from an Energy Recovery plant is regarded as ‘renewable’ on the basis that it is treating / recovering the energy, from waste which is classed as ‘residual’ – and cannot be recycled due to Technical, Environmental, Economic or Practical reasons – TEEP.
 The primary output from the plant will be in the form of electricity sent to the national grid.
-However, to increase the efficiency of the plant the lower grade heat is utilised in a system called Combined Heat and Power.
+However, to increase the efficiency of the plant, the lower grade heat is utilised in a system called Combined Heat and Power.
 In the past such heat was vented off into the atmosphere.

 How will using District Heating reduce my carbon footprint?